isolver/ioHub/docs/index.rst

 * Independent device event monitoring:
     The ioHub Process, responsible for the monitoring, bundling, and storage of device events, runs in a separate OS process from the main PsychoPy Process. ioHub DeviceEvents are monitored continuously system-wide rather than intermittently or relative to the PsychoPy window.
 In fact, no graphical window is needed to monitor supported devices (An example of using this *headless* event tracking mode is provided in the examples folder). ioHub Device event monitoring and callback processing occurs very quickly in parallel, regardless of what state the PsychoPy Process is in (i.e. even when it is performing a blocking operation and would not be able to monitor new events itself).
-* Easy data storage and retrieval: ioHub Device event data are saved in the *ioDataStore*, a structured event definition using the `HDF5 <http://www.hdfgroup.org/HDF5/>`_ standard.
+* Easy data storage and retrieval: ioHub Device event data are saved in the *ioHub DataStore*, a structured event definition using the `HDF5 <http://www.hdfgroup.org/HDF5/>`_ standard.
 With a multicore CPU, all device events during an experiment can be automatically saved for post hoc analyses without impairing performance of the PsychoPy Process.
 The same device events saved to the ioDataStore can be accessed during an experiment as numpy ndarray's, affording direct use in powerful scientific Python models such as Scipy and MatPlotLib.
 These events can be retrieved during the PsychoPy experiment and from the ioDataStore very flexibly: for example, by event time (chronologically and device independent), by device (e.g., mouse events), and by event type (e.g., fixation events).
 * Smooth integration with PsychoPy:
     When used with full `PsychoPy <http://www.psychopy.org>`_ functionality, ioHub can save debugging messages to PsychoPy log files, and PsychoPy *LogEvents* can be saved in the ioDataStore (as well as the PsychoPy logging system).
 Furthermore, ioHub and PsychoPy share a common time base, so times read from the PsychoPy Experiment process are directly comparable to times read from ioHub Device Events (if the PsychoPy time is based on psychopy.core.getTime or default psychopy.logging.defaultClock mechanisms).
 * High-precision synchronization: